Costa Rica Wildlife Sanctuary

 Vaccinations

-To take part in this project, you must provide proof of vaccination against Covid-19 or be willing to take a test on arrival.
-A tetanus vaccination is also recommended but all other vaccinations will depend on your medical history, and so we recommend consulting your GP/Doctor regarding your own needs.
+A tetanus vaccination is highly recommended (although not mandatory) and all other vaccinations will depend on your medical history, so we recommend consulting your GP/Doctor regarding your own needs.

 If travelling from a country where Yellow Fever is present, proof of a Yellow Fever vaccination is required by the Costa Rican government to enter the country.